FREQUENTLY ASKED QUESTIONS

-iTunes pricing is based on date completed (new release vs. library) and whether your film is HD or SD.
-There are 4 price tiers, and you may choose which you think gives your film its best chance.
+iTunes pricing is based on date completed (new release vs. library) and whether your film is HD or SD. there are pricing tiers for each platform, and you may choose which you think gives your film its best chance.
 It is recommended that you choose the final prices before your film goes live.
 You may change price tiers after your film is live.
 Just notify us of the change and it’ll be active in a few days.

 Amazon allows you to set your retail prices.

 Netflix Watch Instantly is a subscription service, and so has no pricing for individual films.